Diplomatic History Manuscript Guidelines

---faulty presentation (formatting that does not adhere to the journal’s standards, grammar and style are wrong, format is in “scientific” form or information is presented in a list rather than in prose, etc.
+--faulty presentation (formatting that does not adhere to the journal’s standards, problems with grammar and style, format is in “scientific” form or information is presented in a list rather than in prose, etc.)

 Authors may find the following sources useful as writing and style guides:

 Wendy Laura Belcher, Writing Journal Articles in 12 Weeks: A Guide to Academic Publishing Success, 2009.

 Jack Hart, Storycraft: The Complete Guide to Writing Narrative Nonfiction (Chicago: University of Chicago Press, 2011).

 William Strunk, The Elements of Style, (New York: Longmans, 1999).

 Kate Turabian, A Manual for Writers of Research Papers, Theses, and Dissertations, Eighth edition (Chicago: University of Chicago Press, 2013).

 Over the past several years, Diplomatic History shows an acceptance rate of 16 percent of all article manuscripts submitted .
 Authors should not be discouraged by these figures, but they should also be realistic.
 Diplomatic History publishes manuscripts that meet the highest standards of excellence in terms of substance, interpretation, and form.